MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupSelector.md

 <a name="supported-ad-group-columns"></a>
 ### Supported Columns

 Supported columns for ad group filtering.
+The names are case sensitive.

 |Column|Type|Example|
 |-|-|-